13th Annual Louisiana Studies Conference

-The 12th Annual Louisiana Studies Conference will be held September 18-19, 2020 at Northwestern State University in Natchitoches, Louisiana.
+The 13th Annual Louisiana Studies Conference will be held September 24-25, 2021 at Northwestern State University in Natchitoches, Louisiana.
+The 2021 conference will be held in a virtual delivery format via Microsoft Teams.
 The conference committee is now accepting presentation proposals for the upcoming conference.
-The 2020 conference theme, “Losing Louisiana,” is dedicated to exploring the ways in which Louisiana’s cultures, environment, languages, and peoples are facing threats to their survival on a variety of fronts.
-What dangers do these threats pose to people, culture, and the environment?
-What solutions might be implemented to counter these threats?
-How can Louisiana pull back from the brink of disaster?
-Presentation proposals on any aspect of this theme, as well as creative texts and performances by, about, and/or for Louisiana and Louisianans, are sought for this year’s conference.
+Presentation proposals on any aspect of the 2021 conference theme “Heroes, Saints, and Outlaws,” as well as creative texts by, about, and/or for Louisiana and Louisianans, are sought for this year’s conference.

-Although we are especially interested in proposals that deal with the theme of Losing Louisiana, all papers, creative writing, and short performances (dance, music, or theatric) that address ANY aspect of Louisiana studies are welcome.
+Although we are especially interested in proposals that deal with the theme of Heroes, Saints, and Outlaws, all papers and creative writing that address ANY aspect of Louisiana studies are welcome.
 Proposals are being solicited for fifteen-minute presentations from scholars at all career stages as well as graduate students.
-Creative work (film, creative non-fiction, short fiction, and poetry) is welcome.
+Creative work (creative non-fiction, short fiction, and poetry) is welcome.
 Undergraduates are invited to submit, provided they are working with the guidance of a trained scholar.
-(All undergraduate presenters under 18 years of age must be accompanied to the conference by a parent or legal guardian.)
+(All undergraduate presenters under 18 years of age must have written permission from a parent or legal guardian.)
 Registration for Conference participants will be $50.

-Abstracts (300 words max.) for scholarly proposals, creative writing, films, and short performances (dance, music, or theatric) should be sent as e-mail attachments to Dr. Shane Rasmussen, firstname.lastname@example.org.
+Abstracts (300 words max.) for scholarly proposals and creative writing should be sent as e-mail attachments to Dr. Shane Rasmussen, firstname.lastname@example.org.
 Presentations should run no longer than 15 minutes.
-Briefly detail the audio / visual tools (laptop, projection screen, data projector, DVD player, etc.) or space (the stage in the Magale Recital Hall will be provided for short performances) your presentation will require, if any.

 Please include a separate cover page with your name, affiliation, mailing and e-mail address, and the title of your presentation.
 E-mails should be entitled: Louisiana Studies Conference Submission.
 We will send an e-mail acknowledgement of having received each abstract within one week of having received it.
 If you do not receive an acknowledgment, please resend your submission as we may not have received it.
-The deadline for submissions has been extended to July 1, 2020.
-Accepted presenters will be notified via e-mail by July 15, 2020 if not before.
+The deadline for submissions is June 30, 2021.
+Accepted presenters will be notified via e-mail by July 15, 2021 if not before.

 This interdisciplinary conference will be accepting proposals from the following disciplines: American studies, anthropology, architecture, archival studies, communications, craft, creative writing, criminal justice, cultural studies, cultural tourism, dance, design, education, English and literary studies, environmental studies, ethnic studies, fashion design, film studies, fine arts, folklore, gender studies, geography, heritage resources, history, interior design, journalism, linguistics, media studies, museum studies, musicology, music performance, philosophy, photography, political science, preservation studies, psychology, queer studies, religious studies, Romance languages, social work, sociology, theatre, and vernacular architecture.

-Read broadly, consider the following possibilities for presentation topics relating to the theme Losing Louisiana.
+Read broadly, consider the following possibilities for presentation topics relating to the theme Heroes, Saints, and Outlaws.
 The following list of suggestions is not meant to be comprehensive.